No matter what time of year you visit Yosemite National Park, you’ll be delighted with an abundance of activities and a striking landscape

 Summer: High Country Escapes

-Summer is the busiest season for Yosemite Park.
+Summer is the busiest season for Yosemite National Park.
 Beat the crowds and feel like you’re in on a local secret with a retreat to higher (and cooler) elevations.
 The day hikes and backpacking treks of Tuolumne Meadows will wow you with varied terrain, beautiful lakes and waterfalls, and views of imposing domes and peaks.
 Fantastic trails in the Glacier Point area, from easy to strenuous, offer unparalleled views of Yosemite Valley, Half Dome, El Capitan, waterfalls, and other photo-worthy landmarks.
 After dark, you’ll be treated to a light show that only Mother Nature could make.
 Groups of amateur astronomers gather at Glacier Point to marvel at the stars, planets and galaxies that appear in this pristine night sky.

 Some of Yosemite’s best views can only be seen by trail.